 Types of Camping Chairs

-We tested two main types of chairs: traditional camping chairs and portable chairs.
-The traditional chairs were elevated off of the ground and had four points of contact with the ground (except for the Sportbrella, which had more due to its foot rest).
+We tested two main types of chairs: traditional camping chairs and portable chairs (with a few notable outliers).
+The traditional chairs were elevated further from the ground and had four points of contact with the ground (except for the Sportbrella, which had more due to its foot rest).
 Testers unanimously favored the traditional chairs for comfort, stability, and presence of additional features, like cup holders, coolers, etc.

 Typical Uses for Camping Chairs